alex-narrativai/narrativai.com/content/posts/OKR-delivery-process.md

 title: "OKR Delivery Process"
 date: 2023-08-23T17:56:03+01:00
 draft: false
-lead: "Time to learn from the past."
+lead: "They really can work for you, not stop you from working."
 thumbnail:
   src: "img/metadraw.png"
   visibility:
     - list
-    - post

 ---
 A clear and repeatable way to introduce some intelligence into how you approach measuring initiatives and results against OKRs.
 One that won't take up more time in the planning than in getting shit done.